Open air entertainment

 Make the most of long summer nights with the Film4 Summer Screen season or the Summer Series of outdoor concerts at Somerset House .
-Think cult classics and pre-film discussions sat on a cushion; or leaping around the neo-classical courtyard to Florence and the Machine and nodding thoughtfully to Elbow.
+Think cult classics and pre-film discussions sat on a cushion; or leaping around the neo-classical courtyard to current and classic musical acts.

 9. Alnwick Castle picnic concert

 Pack a picnic with all the trimmings for these surroundings – a stunning medieval castle in Northumberland (and the location used to film Hogwarts in the Harry Potter films).
 The Summer Concert takes place annually against a backdrop of the 700-year-old castle (still lived in today).